wolf-adam-eily/rnaseq_for_model_plant/README.md

 1042         source_description Variant source description          snp
 1080                description           Gene description    sequences</strong></pre>

-Using the other descriptions will take much, much longer as the information is extracted from the appropriate databases via internet connection.
+Using the other descriptions will take much, much longer as the  Information is extracted from the appropriate databases via internet connection.
 For this tutorial we will be sticking with our un-impressive descriptions.
 However, you may choose the description best for you and your resesarch.
 Before we move on to annotating, let's have a look at the filters:

 <pre style="color: silver; background: black;">head(listFilters(thale_cress_mart))
 <strong>                name                            description